Your GPU Mining Rig Buying Guide

 Some motherboards have 13+ PCI-E Lanes, but they might also have rules.
 For example, the Asus B250 Mining Expert has 19 Lanes but you can only run 13-14 GPUs on them unless you use Mining Dedicated GPUs like the P104s for the last 8 lanes.

-Step 3: Choosing CPU, RAM, Storage, Risers and Network
+Step 3: Choosing CPU, RAM, Storage, Risers, and Network

 After picking your motherboard, now you can go ahead and buy the CPU and the RAM.
-Just keep in mind, your CPU and RAM will NOT affect your GPU performance or how many GPUs you can run on your Rig.
+Just keep in mind, that your CPU and RAM will NOT affect your GPU performance or how many GPUs you can run on your Rig.
 So get the cheapest you can find based on the instructions below.

 For your CPU you need to revise your motherboard CPU Compatibility list and then get the cheapest one on there.

 For example, the Asus B250 Mining Expert CPU Compatibility list shows that it is compatible with the Celeron G39xx (3900-G3950) which is the most common for miners since it is very cheap and enough to run your mining rig.

 Now for your RAM, you will have to get it based on your motherboard.
 Some boards are DDR3 while others are DDR4.
 Most of the time you will be getting DDR4 but I recommend double checking as well.

 Now the Asus B250 Mining Expert is a DDR4 type memory. so I would get 8GB RAM if you're planning to mine on Windows 10 and 4GB RAM if you are planning to mine on a Linux-based Mining OS.

 For storage, the ideal option is just a regular 120 GB SSD.
 You can use it for any Linux Mining OS or Windows 10.
 You can use HDDs but they are not efficient, you can also use USBs only for Linux-based mining OS but that is also not reliable.